 - Guidance must follow SAFE Act

-There – that is the brief & General outline of the SAFE Act.
+There – that is the brief and general outline of the SAFE Act.
 Let’s discuss what it means & how it became the first marijuana law to make it out of Committed.
 But if you need to, by all means, please…

 Contact our Cannabis Banking Lawyers